algolia/algoliasearch-wordpress/docs/src/custom-search.md

 |-|-
 |algolia-search|The official Algolia Javascript API Client: https://www.algolia.com/doc/javascript
 |algolia-autocomplete|The official autocomplete.js library: https://github.com/algolia/autocomplete.js

-By default these scripts are only loaded when the autocomplete should be displayed.
+|algolia-instantsearch|The official instantsearch.js library: https://community.algolia.com/instantsearch.js/

-If you want to create your custom search experience, you should take care to "enqueue" the required scripts regardless of the autocomplete presence.
+If you want to create your custom search experience, you should take care of "enqueuing" scripts.

 The best way would be to declare the scripts as required dependencies: